Stencyl/stencylpedia/block-reference/drawing/drawing.md

 ![draw-text-block](http://static.stencyl.com/pedia2/block-images/9%20-%20Drawing/0%20-%20Drawing/draw-text.png)

 Draws the specified text to the given location using the current font.
+Color and stroke settings do not apply to fonts.

 ```
 g.drawString([TEXT], [NUMBER], [NUMBER]);